Wyong

 Employment drivers in Wyong are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Wyong has a balanced workforce comprising white and blue collar jobs with well-represented essential services sectors.
-The unemployment rate in Wyong was 10.1% as of September 2025.
+Wyong has a balanced workforce comprising white and blue collar jobs with notable representation in essential services sectors.
+The unemployment rate was 10.0% as of an unspecified past year.
+Employment growth over that year was estimated at 1.3%.

 Frequently Asked Questions - Employment